YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 Specifies the limit on the size of a journal file.
 When the journal file size reaches the limit, YottaDB automatically performs an implicit online switch to a new journal file.

 .. note::
    It is possible to set the AUTOSWITCHLIMIT to a value higher than the maximum file size (in blocks) for the file system.
-Currently YottaDB does not attempt to check for this condition at specification time.
+Currently, YottaDB does not attempt to check for this condition at specification time.
 YottaDB produces a run-time error when a journal file reaches the maximum size for the file system.
 Therefore, ensure that the AUTOSWITCHLIMIT never exceeds the file-system limit.

 The default value for AUTOSWITCHLIMIT is 8386560 & the maximum value is 8388607 blocks (4GB-512 bytes).
 The minimum value for AUTOSWITCHLIMIT is 16384.
 If the difference between the AUTOSWITCHLIMIT and the allocation value is not a multiple of the extension value, YottaDB rounds-down the value to make it a multiple of the extension value and displays an informational message.
 YottaDB produces an error when the rounded value of AUTOSWITCHLIMIT is less that the minimum value.